copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 11**

-- (Fort Worth, TX -- 2:03 AM Traffic Stop) North Division -- Officer David Tate says everyone in Baker district has a nickname, his is Tater because of his last name.
+- (Fort Worth, TX -- 2:03 AM Traffic Stop (renamed to 2:03 AM Vehicle Pursuit in later releases)) North Division -- Officer David Tate says everyone in Baker district has a nickname, his is Tater because of his last name.
 There are lots of crimes, but the ones he likes best are catching car thieves and burglars -- it's rewarding.
 He sees a vehicle on 28th with a head light out.
   It turns south on McHenry and runs a stop sign.
 He instructs them pull off the road, but the suspect speeds off into a neighborhood and eventually attempts a getaway on foot.
 - (Chattanooga, TN -- 1:21 AM Suspicious Person Call) Officer Johnathon Chambers tracks down an intoxicated suspect who was ejected from a local bar for causing trouble, but after giving the man a warning and calling a cab,